-People who are not able to move around well or are confined to a bed and need a caregiver to help them will find absorbent briefs beneficial.
+People who are not able to move around well or are confined to a bed and need a caregiver to help them will find this incontinence product beneficial.
 Adult diapers with tabs have several benefits that make them easy to use.
 Not only are they adjustable to fit, the tabs are also reusable so caregivers can make sure the fit remains snug.
 Plus the tabs are less likely to rip.

 How do adult tabbed briefs fit?

 The main benefit of adult diapers with tabs is that they have adjustable fitting tabs for a custom fit.
-They are also supportive in the rear, belly, and crotch area.
+They are one of the few incontinence products that are supportive in the rear, belly, and crotch area.
 They are breathable and are available in different absorbency styles.
-Those who are larger in size will also appreciate the wide variety of sizes available for adult disposable briefs.
+Those who are larger in size will also appreciate the wide variety of sizes available with this incontinence product.
 They exist in bariatric sizes as well.